danielbodnar/awesome-stars/BY-LANG.md

 ## C

+- [openziti/ziti-sdk-c](https://github.com/openziti/ziti-sdk-c) - A C-based sdk for delivering secure applications over a Ziti Network
+- [fanglingsu/vimb](https://github.com/fanglingsu/vimb) - Vimb - the vim like browser is a webkit based web browser that behaves like the vimperator plugin for the firefox and usage paradigms from the great editor vim.
+The goal of vimb is to build a complete
 - [Moddable-OpenSource/moddable](https://github.com/Moddable-OpenSource/moddable) - Tools for developers to create truly open IoT products using standard JavaScript on low cost microcontrollers.
 - [google/security-research](https://github.com/google/security-research) - This project hosts security advisories and their accompanying proof-of-concepts related to research conducted at Google which impact non-Google owned code.
 - [kingToolbox/WindTerm](https://github.com/kingToolbox/WindTerm) - A professional cross-platform SSH/Sftp/Shell/Telnet/Serial terminal.